AAYUSH-GUPTA-coder/AAYUSH-GUPTA-coder/README.md

 <h3 align="left">Latest Blogs and Tutorials</h3>

+- <a href="https://www.quicknode.com/guides/ethereum-development/smart-contracts/how-to-use-erc-4626-with-your-smart-contract/" target="blank">How to Use ERC-4626 with Your Smart Contract</a>
 - <a href="https://dev.to/aayushguptacoder/how-to-create-and-deploy-an-erc-1155-nft-bundle-collection-489i" target="blank">How to Create and Deploy an ERC-1155 NFT Bundle Collection</a>

 - <a href="https://aayushguptaji.hashnode.dev/how-to-build-an-nft-gallery-using-quicknodes-graphql-nft-api" target="blank">How to Build an NFT Gallery Using QuickNode's GraphQL NFT API</a>